-Smartphones and modules, most popular form factors indicates an already relatively rich ecosystem powered by 5G basebands
+Smartphones and modules, most popular form factors indicates an already relatively rich ecosystem powered by 5g basebands

 But since those early 5G devices designed for fixed wireless usage, the first mobile 5G networks have been launched in the world and the device ecosystem, thanks to the enabling basebands, has "considerably" widened.
-As of March 2020, indeed, Gsacom reported 253 5G devices announced by 81 different vendors and 16 different categories of form factors, some of which are fairly similar.
+As of end of May September 2020, indeed, Gsacom reported 444 5G devices announced by 96 different vendors and 20 different categories of form factors, some of which are fairly similar.
 As a comparison, in December 2019, Gsacom reported around 15,000 different LTE devices.
-Of those 253 5G devices, at least, 67 are commercially available.
+Of those 444 5G devices, at least, 222 are commercially available, which is a doubling as compared to May 2020 and certainly indicates a momentum in the building of the ecosystem.

-Figure 10: Growth of announced 5G devices (not all commercially available) as of March 2020 as tracked by Gsacom
+Figure 15: Growth of announced 5G devices (not all commercially available) as of end of September 2020

-Source: gsacom
+Source: Gsacom

-Table 11: Simplified composition of the 5G device ecosystem as of March 2020
+Table 10: Simplified distribution of the 5G device ecosystem as of end of September 2020